 Navigate to the user’s profile, click Admin, then click Silence.

 Enter the silence duration, a reason, and a message.
 When silencing a user, explain to them what they need to do before they can be unsilenced.

 Suspend the user

 Suspended users are prevented from logging in, and thus from completing any actions on the forums.
 A suspension is the strongest possible recourse you have for a user and should be used sparingly.
-Like blocking, suspending a user is done from the user's Admin page.
-Unlike blocking, suspensions are for a specific period of time.
+Like silencing, suspending a user is done from the user’s Admin page.
+Like silencing, suspensions are for a specific period of time.
 You may want to suspend the user for a short period of time first, and if the user returns and continues the behavior, increase the suspension time.